inko-lang/inko/README.md

 ## Syntax

 Inko uses curly braces for blocks, and only has 14 keywords.
 Most of the language relies heavily on message passing.
-Variables are defined using `let` and `var`:
+Variables are defined using `let`:

-    let a = 10
+    let a = 10     # an immutable variable
-    var b = 20
+    let mut b = 20 # a mutable variable

 Methods are defined using the `def` keyword: